VenturaNotes/Knowledge/- Topics/bondage.md

 -
 ## Source [^1]
 - n.
-- (1) Slavery, servitude, or (in medieval Europe) the obligation of peasants to supply labour and other services in return for small landholdings.
+- (1) Slavery, servitude, or (in medieval Europe) the obligation of peasants to supply labor and other services in return for small landholdings.
 - (2) A common form or aspect of sexual sadism and sexual masochism in which the participants derive pleasure from physically binding each other or being bound or restrained. \[From Old Norse band, cognate with Old High German bant a fetter + Old French -age indicating a process or action, from Latin agere to do]
 ## References